-Visit the exhibition after hours on 5 February (last entry at 7.30pm).
+Visit the exhibition after hours on 27 February (last entry at 7.30pm).
+Special ticket available including entry to the exhibition with a glass of English sparkling wine, available from 6pm.

 Displayed together for the first time in a century, these impressionist paintings cover equine subjects, portraiture and pastoral landscapes.
 They highlight the role of horses in military operations, capturing their beauty in the war-affected landscapes of France in 1918.